 Over the last year we have made our fair share of gluten-free and grain-free rolls – aside from these here, we have also done Pan de Yuca, and Paleo Dinner Rolls, as well as Paleo Zucchini and Squash Bread (SO good!)
 We transformed our garden zucchini into Paleo Chocolate Zucchini Bread and Muffins, which were absolutely divine!

-Pao de Queijo is a Brazilian cheese bread – they are quite similar to American popovers except they are made with tapioca flour in lieu of regular all purpose flour.
+Brazilian cheese puffs (or rolls), also known as Pao de Queijo, are a simple Brazilian cheese bread – they are quite similar to American popovers except they are made with tapioca flour in lieu of regular all purpose flour.

 You can whip them up rather quickly in the blender or, in your mixer – though if you opt to use the mixer, I would suggest adding the liquids first, and the tapioca last (otherwise the tapioca will gum up to the blades and be impossible to mix).
 The batter will be very liquid.. pour into your greased mini muffin pan and bake for 15 minutes or until a light golden brown.